jdoleary/Spellmasons/docs/TasksCurrent.md

         - 2 ways to get somewhere
         - traps that trigger things

+- Content: An enemy that pulls you into danger
 - Content: Night king boss
 - Content: "Orge" enemies that get stronger for every ally of theirs that dies
 - Bug: Pathing broken on seed 0.5727148663470687